makew0rld/dither/README.md

 ## Projects using `dither`

-- I'm working on a CLI tool - for experimentation, automated dithering, and software pipelines
+- [didder](https://github.com/makeworld-the-better-one/didder) - a powerful CLI dithering tool
 - Your project?
 Build something fun, show how cool dithering can be!
 Some ideas / things I'd love to see:
   - A client-side web app for dithering using WASM
   - A GUI desktop application